kylpo/notes/dev/Web-vs-Native.md

 > But more importantly, you just can't beat the URL.
 How many more times will we convince the entirety of humanity to know how to visually parse "www.zombo.com" on a billboard or in a text message?
 It's easy to take the Web for granted, it's fun to snark about its warts, and there's a cottage industry of premature declarations of its death.
 But I personally believe that the humble little hyperlink is at the heart of the Web's power, competitive strength, and longevity.
 It was a century-old dream passed on from Vannevar Bush to Doug Englebart to Xerox PARC and ultimately to TBL who made it real.

 [Dave Herman on Twitter: "The main reason I care about the Web is because it's the world's biggest software platform that isn't owned\. https://t\.co/czRLdJPQmf"](https://twitter.com/littlecalculist/status/728328046332121089)

+## Examples of a richer user experience

+## Examples of an inferior user experience
+Tell me how I can change the hotkey shortcuts to Google Drive.
+You can't.
+This SUUUUCKS.

 ---